Billionaire Profile

 Early Life

 Takao Yasuda was born in 1949 in Gifu Prefecture, Japan.
-After graduating from Keio University's Faculty of Law in 1973, he embarked on his entrepreneurial journey.
+He graduated from Keio University with a degree in law.
+After graduation, he initially worked in the real estate industry.

 Rise to Success